rgowthaman/GenPasswd/README.md

 passwd = pass_gen(arg)
 print(passwd)
 ```
-Characters to ignore in passwords
+Characters to ignore in passwords.
 ```python
 # to ignore alphabets
 # you can also give 'numbers', 'uppercase', 'lowercase', 'symbols' to ignore then respectively